amanrai31/JavaScript/REVISE.md

-- JS as lang.
-- Why js
+- JS as lang, Why js
 - JS in html, how JS interact with html.
 How JS can write on browser/node

 -----